Key Information About Dengue

 Dengue is caused by the mosquito-borne dengue viruses (DENVs), consisting of four serotypes (DENV 1 to 4), which are members of the flaviviridae family, genus flavivirus.

 Dengue virus is not transmitted (spread) from person to person.
 Only infected mosquitoes transmit this virus.
+These mosquitoes (Aedes aegypti and Ae. albopictus) can easily adapt and proliferate in new areas, resulting in the wide spread of dengue worldwide.

 The mosquito contracts the virus when it bites an infected person.
 The mosquito is then infective for the rest of its life and can spread the virus every time it bites someone.